On termination of flips and exceptionally non-canonical singularities: Introduction

-There are some evidence towards Conjectures \ref{conj: index of enc} and \ref{conj: acc mld enc}.
+There is some evidence towards Conjectures \ref{conj: index of enc} and \ref{conj: acc mld enc}.
 We may prove both conjectures for surfaces.
 In dimension $3$, Conjecture \ref{conj: acc mld enc}(1) is nothing but Theorem \ref{thm: acc mld enc dim 3}, and we also have the following evidence. \begin{enumerate} \item Let $\epsilon_0:=1-\sup\{t\mid t\in\CT(3,\Ii,\Zz_{\ge 1})\}$, where $\CT(3,\Ii,\Zz_{\ge 1})$ is a set of threefold canonical thresholds (see Theorem \ref{thm: 3fold acc ct}).
 Then $(X\ni x,B)$ admits a canonical blow-up which extracts the unique exceptional prime divisor computing $\mld(X\ni x,B)$ if $\mld(X\ni x,B)<\epsilon_0$.
-This proves a special case of Conjecture \ref{conj: index of enc}. \item To prove Conjecture \ref{conj: acc mld enc}(2), we are only left to prove the following two cases: \begin{enumerate} \item The case when the index $1$ cover of $X$ is strictly canonical. \item The case when $X$ is terminal. \end{enumerate} All other cases follow from our proofs in this paper (although it requires a lot of refinements on detailed computations in Appendix \ref{appendix: cDV quotient classificaiton} when considering the cDV cover case, so we omit the proof). \item When $\Ii=\{0\}$, since the mlds under case (2.a) belong to the set $\{\frac{1}{n}\mid n\in\Zz_{\ge 1}\}$ while (2.b) can never happen, we could get Conjecture \ref{conj: acc mld enc}(2).
+This proves a special case of Conjecture \ref{conj: index of enc}. \item To prove Conjecture \ref{conj: acc mld enc}(2), we are only left to prove the following two cases: \begin{enumerate} \item The case when the index $1$ cover of $X$ is strictly canonical. \item The case when $X$ is terminal. \end{enumerate} All other cases follow from our proofs in this paper. \item When $\Ii=\{0\}$, since the mlds under case (2.a) belong to the set $\{\frac{1}{n}\mid n\in\Zz_{\ge 1}\}$ while (2.b) can never happen, we could get Conjecture \ref{conj: acc mld enc}(2).
 In addition, if we assume the index conjecture of Shokurov (cf. \cite[Conjecture 6.3]{CH21}), then we can get Conjecture \ref{conj: index of enc}(2) as well. \end{enumerate}

+Finally, we remark that enc singularities are deeply related to exceptional Fano varieties and Calabi-Yau varieties with small mlds or large indices via mirror symmetry.
+They are also tightly connected to the boundedness of log Calabi-Yau varieties.
+See Section \ref{sec: remark} for details.

 \textbf{Acknowledgement}.
 The authors would like to thank Paolo Cascini, Guodu Chen, Christopher D. Hacon, Yong Hu, Chen Jiang, Junpeng Jiao, Zhan Li, Yuchen Liu, Yujie Luo, Fanjun Meng, Lu Qi, V. V. Shokurov, Lingyao Xie, and Qingyuan Xue for useful discussions.
-Part of the work is done during the visit of the second author to the University of Utah in December 2021, and March and April 2022, and the second author would like to thank their hospitality.
-The first author was supported by National Key Research and Development Program of China (Grant No. 2020YFA0713200).
+Liu also thanks useful discussions with Louis Esser, Burt Totaro, and Chengxi Wang on useful discussions on Remarks \ref{rem: enc and exceptional pair} and \ref{rem: enc and cy varieties} after the first version of the paper.
+Part of the work was done during the visit of the second author to the University of Utah in December 2021, and March and April 2022, and the second author would like to thank their hospitality.